Locrian Mode

 Altered Locrian #2 and b4

 Two relevant scales are the Altered Locrian #2 (sharp two) and the Altered Locrian b4 (flat four), also known as the Super Locrian.
-These are identical to the Locrian except for the raised second and flatted fourth.
+These are identical to the Locrian except for the raised second and flattened fourth.